Affiliate Disclosure

 - Great for quick touch-ups before a show

-Why buy it: The quickest way to knock the grey off in five minutes flat — ideal for a fast refresh when you don't have time for full prep and a coating.
+Why buy it: The quickest way to knock the gray off in five minutes flat — ideal for a fast refresh when you don't have time for full prep and a coating.

 Best for Enthusiasts who want premium results and support